fadden/CiderPress2/DiskArc/Disk/README.md

  - Update cp2 "create-disk-image" to create images.
 Update the GUI equivalent.
  - If the disk format has metadata, confirm that cp2 can read/write the fields.
  - Update the cp2 manual with the file extension and metadata information.
+ - Add to the GUI app's list of recognized file extensions (WinUtil).